The Triangle Weekender

 GalaxyCon Raleigh

 Celebrate comic books, pop culture, sci-fi, fantasy, gaming and anime at this four-day festival of fandom at the Raleigh Convention Center.
 Meet some of your favorite celebrities, artists, writers, voice actors and entertainers, plus enjoy afterparties, swag, pose for photo ops and more.
-Some of this year’s celebrity guests include Ben Schwartz, Susan Sarandon and members of the cast the “Guardians of the Galaxy” and “Twilight” franchises.
+Some of this year’s celebrity guests include Hayden Christensen, Cheech Marin and Tommy Chong, Edgar Wright and cast members of the “Scream” franchise.

 Beer, Bourbon & BBQ Festival